A Comprehensive Evaluation of Parameter-Efficient Fine-Tuning on Code Smell Detection: Results

-Generally, GraphCodeBERT is the most effective in identifying \textit{CC}, UnixCoder excels at detecting \textit{CM}, and CodeT5 with PEFT methods performs the worst in classifying both types of method-level code smells.
-For \textit{CC} and \textit{CM}, CodeBERT demonstrates comparable results to GraphCodeBERT.
-For example, the F1-score and MCC for CodeBERT with prompt tuning in detecting \textit{CM} are 85.20\% and 72.21\%, respectively, while the F1-score and MCC for GraphCodeBERT with prompt tuning for \textit{CM} are 85.84\% and 72.52\%.
-These results are consistent with previous studies \cite{arshad2022codebert, rabbani2022comparative, lu2021codexglue} that CodeBERT and GraphCodeBERT are powerful in code semantics learning, showing outstanding performance in Java code clone detection.
-GraphCodeBERT is built upon CodeBERT and additionally considers the inherent structure of code (i.e., data flow) in the pre-training stage \cite{guo2021graphcodebert}.
-Therefore, it is reasonable that GraphCodeBERT manifests a bit stronger capability than CodeBERT in code smell detection.
-UnixCoder also shows similar performance to GraphCodeBERT for \textit{CC}, while it stands out as the best small model for \textit{CM}, achieving an F1-score of 88.20\% and an MCC of 77.56\% with LoRA.
-For all the small LMs, CodeT5 with PEFT methods significantly lags behind the other three models with PEFT methods for both \textit{CC} and \textit{CM}, with MCC values well below 50\%, and even a negative value when tuned with $(IA)^3$ for \textit{CM}.
-This suggests that CodeT5 with PEFT methods struggles to perform effectively in code smell detection compared to the other models, highlighting the limitations of its PEFT adaptation.
-In contrast, fully fine-tuned CodeT5 outperforms all other fully fine-tuned small models in detecting both \textit{CC} and \textit{CM}.
+Overall, GraphCodeBERT proved the most effective in identifying \textit{CC} and \textit{DC}, while UnixCoder excelled at detecting \textit{CM} and \textit{FE}.
+In comparison, CodeT5 fine-tuned with PEFT methods performed the worst across all types of code smells.
+CodeBERT performed similarly to GraphCodeBERT, albeit slightly worse.
+For example, in \textit{CC} detection, whether using full fine-tuning or PEFT methods, CodeBERT consistently achieved lower F1-scores and MCC values compared to GraphCodeBERT, with differences ranging from 0.11\% to 5.93\% and 0.21\% to 12.10\%, respectively.
+This is reasonable because GraphCodeBERT is built upon CodeBERT and further incorporates code structure information (i.e., data flow) during the pre-training phase \cite{guo2021graphcodebert}.
+Across all SLMs, CodeT5 with PEFT methods significantly lags behind the other three models with PEFT methods in the code smell detection task, which requires both method- and class-level code understanding.
+When fine-tuned with PEFT methods, the MCC values of CodeBERT even became negative, reaching -4.05\% for LoRA on \textit{CC} and -2.66\% for $(IA)^3$ on \textit{DC}.
+This suggests that CodeT5 with PEFT methods struggles to perform effectively in code smell detection, highlighting the limitations of its PEFT adaptation.
+In contrast, the fully fine-tuned CodeT5 demonstrated acceptable performance in code smell detection.
 The stark performance gap between CodeT5 with full fine-tuning and PEFT methods could stem from CodeT5’s architecture, which may depend more on full fine-tuning for optimal adaptation to the method-level code smell detection task.
-Compared to full fine-tuning, PEFT methods like LoRA and $(IA)^3$ might not provide sufficient adjustments to effectively adapt CodeT5's encoder-decoder architecture.
+Compared to full fine-tuning, PEFT methods like LoRA and $(IA)^3$ might not provide sufficient adjustments to effectively adapt CodeT5’s encoder-decoder architecture.